 The University Library provides access to several databases with genealogical material.
 Because these databases are subscription-based, you must access them via a computer in one of the University libraries.
 Remote access is possible for those with a UNC ONYEN.
 Databases include:

 The North Carolina Collection includes original copies and microfilm of many of the state’s newspaper titles.
 You can use the online catalog to search for them by title.
-Enter the name of the paper in the box labeled journal title.
+Enter the name of the paper in the box labeled Title.
 It’s also possible to search for all newspapers in a city or county.
-In the keyword search box, enter the name of the city or county followed by –newspaper.
+In the All Fields search box, enter the name of the city or county followed by –newspaper.
 For example, to find newspapers for Statesville, type Statesville (N.C.)–newspapers.

 Many of the newspaper titles held by the North Carolina Collection are also available digitally.
 Some may require a UNC ONYEN or use of University Libraries computers for access.
 Sources include: